minentlendubane8-bot/GPS-navigation-wheel-robot/README.md

 This was an important part of the circuit design because the sensor and microcontroller operate at different logic levels.

+## Navigation Theory and Algorithm

+The navigation algorithm determines how the robot should move from its current GPS position toward a predefined target location.

+The system uses two key measurements:

+- **GPS position** — provides the robot's current latitude and longitude.
+- **Compass heading** — provides the direction in which the robot is currently facing.

+These measurements are processed to determine the distance and direction to the target and the required steering correction.

 ## Positioning & Heading
 GPS module (Neo-6M) provides absolute location.